-Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design, fabricate and install all Type A, B, D, E and F signs and supports (including overhead sign structures) required through the construction limits of the mainline, as well as all -Y- Lines, ramps, loops, and turn-arounds.
-Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design, fabricate and install all signs required beyond the roadway construction limits of the mainline, as well as all -Y- Lines, ramps, loops, and turn-arounds to ensure adequate advance signage and spacing is provided.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design, fabricate and install all Type A, B, D, E and F signs and supports (including overhead sign structures) required through the construction limits of the mainline, as well as all -Y- Lines, ramps, loops, service roads and turn-arounds / cul-de-sacs.
+Unless noted otherwise elsewhere in this RFP, the Design-Build Team shall design, fabricate and install all signs required beyond the roadway construction limits of the mainline, as well as all -Y- Lines, ramps, loops, service roads and turn-arounds / cul-de-sacs to ensure adequate advance signage and spacing is provided.